- Getting Started: Education WordPress Theme Documentation

 WordPress Plugins Documentation #

-You have third-party amazing plugins on the theme pack that you gain for free while using your Education WordPress Theme, however, the usage of the plugins is not about our responsibility because we are theme developers.
-In addition, this is the Education theme documentation page.
-So we suggest you take a look at the plugins devs sites and search for the WordPress plugins documentation pages and video tutorials.
-You are free to use or not any plugin, your theme will work normally without it.
-Finally, our support team will be able to help you with the usage too.
+So we suggest you look at the devs’ sites and search for the WordPress plugins documentation pages and video tutorials.
+You are free to use or not any plugin.
+Your theme will typically work without it.
+Finally, our support team can help you with the usage too.

 Revolution Slider WordPress Plugin